 When choosing a location for your dust collection system (indoors or outdoors), it’s important that you consider if there is enough room for the necessary equipment to install and maintain the system.
-There may need to be accessed for forklifts, scissor lifts or cranes.
+There may need to be access for forklifts, scissor lifts or cranes.

 Collector Dimensions: Will Your Dust Collector Fit Indoors?
 Is This a Cost-Effective Use of Space?

 Manufacturing space is very expensive.
 Estimated costs to lease manufacturing space run from $4 to $7 and more per square foot depending on location.
 Estimated building costs for manufacturing space run $40 to $100 per square foot and higher.
 Depending on the physical size of the dust collector, it can be difficult to justify sacrificing valuable manufacturing space for an indoor dust collection system, especially if you have available space outdoors.

 If the dust you’re collecting is combustible, such as aluminum dust, often there is no choice — an outdoor dust collector is required for safety reasons.

 Climate: Is Your System Equipped With the Proper Accessories?